Andrewskyi/stmidi/README.md

 ![stmidi](img/stmidi_small.jpg)

 # stmidi
-USB MIDI to serial converter
+USB MIDI to serial converter.
+Each MIDI event received via USB is translated and sent to USART2, and each MIDI event from USART2 is sent to USB.

 # how code was developed